 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Use this medicine only in your eyes.

 - Wash your hands with soap and water before and after using this medicine.